 E-Appalactions is published monthly.
 If you would like to be added to the enewsletter list, please contact Patricia Jones email@example.com or 865-523-5783.

 An Appalachian Journey Toward Justice

 The Appalachian Community Fund presents our report “An Appalachian Journey Toward Justice.
-Pages have been omitted from this online version to compensate for variances in download speed.
+This is a large document, so it may take a moment to download.

 Correction: The report contained incorrect information about the “Voices for Appalachia” acknowledgement on page 16.
 Please note that the correct acknowledgement is given below:“Voices For Appalachia” portraits — (pages 2, 4, 10, 12, 14): From the “Voices For Appalachia / A Portrait-Story Project / Written and Narrated by Hundreds” http://www.voicesforappalachia.org

-If you would like an electronic version of the full report, please contact Margo Miller.firstname.lastname@example.org or 865-523-5783.
+If you would like paper version of the full report, please contact Margo Miller.firstname.lastname@example.org or 865-523-5783.

 ACF on You Tube

 Robin Hood Was Right: A Guide to Giving Your Money for Social Change

 by Chuck Collins and Pam Rogers with Joan P. Garner

 "At a time when the gap between the rich and poor in our country has become enormous, here is a refreshing antidote: a book that gives those of us who are not poor some practical advice on how to help narrow that gap.
 What is crucially important about Robin Hood Was Right is that the authors insist on going beyond traditional philanthropy.
 Their objective is long-term and fundamental: to change the social conditions responsible for poverty and other forms of social justice.
 This book is bold in its philosophy and down to earth in its applications of that philosophy." ~Howard Zinn